Delivery Mechanisms

 Key Milestones

-• Establish the DSU and its sandbox environment (Q2 2025)
+• Establish a DSU under The Presidency (Q2 2025)

 Explainer: The Digital Service Unit (DSU)